Investment Property Mortgages Explained

 • Commercial mortgage: TSB, Aldermore, Generation Home

 Sidenote: Certain lenders will only offer commercial investment mortgages on specific types of premises.
-While some would approve shop use others might reject that and only approve office space.
+While some would approve shop use, others might reject that and only approve office space.

 What interest rates to expect

 In general, you can expect investment property mortgage rates to be slightly higher than on a residential mortgage.
 For example, BTL mortgages can have a rate of at least 1% higher and come with bigger fees.
-This is because such loans are seen as coming with slightly bigger risk.
+This is because such loans are seen as coming with slightly bigger risks.

 Work out your rental yield

-Rental yields are the amount of cash your property generates, calculated as a percentage of its value, and broken down into net and gross values.
+Rental yields are the amount of cash your property generates, calculated as a percentage of its value and broken down into net and gross values.
 8% is generally regarded as a ‘good’ gross rental yield for an investment property.
 To calculate your rental yield, simply use our calculator below:

 Rental Yield Calculator